Roy Rogers Restaurants: 1990–1997: Hardee's

-2002: Plamondon Companies
+1997–present: CKE, Imasco, Plamondon Companies

-In 1997, CKE Restaurants acquired Hardee's from Imasco, but Imasco retained the Roy Rogers trademark and franchise system, finally selling Roy Rogers to Plamondon Enterprises (now Plamondon Companies) in 2002, after three years of negotiation.
+In 1997, CKE Restaurants acquired Hardee's from Imasco, but Imasco retained the Roy Rogers trademark and franchise system.
+The Riese family, which owned 18 Roy Rogers restaurants, sued CKE Restaurants and Imasco for $10 million in 1997, claiming the Roy Rogers chain has been destroyed through "a series of marketing errors of epic proportions."

+Imasco sold Roy Rogers to Plamondon Enterprises (now Plamondon Companies) in 2002, after three years of negotiation.
 Roy Rogers was relaunched as Roy Rogers Franchise Company, LLC.
-Plamondon had already opened the first new Roy Rogers restaurant in Frederick, Maryland in 2000.
+Plamondon had already opened the first new Roy Rogers restaurant in Frederick, Maryland, in 2000.
 At the time of the sale, there were 63 existing Roy Rogers franchises in nine states.

-Plamondon Companies, which opened its first franchised Roy Rogers restaurant in 1980, took the lead among franchisees in developing products, hosting training sessions and shooting new food photography for their stores.
-The company is run by Jim Plamondon and Peter Plamondon Jr., the two sons of Peter Plamondon Sr., head of the restaurant division at Marriott when the Roy Rogers brand was created.
-Based in Frederick, Maryland, Plamondon is a privately held company.